 The ccNSO Council appoints Joke Braeken (ccNSO Secretariat) as the Nomination Process Manager, in accordance with the relevant Guideline.

-The ccNSO Council adopts the timeline and sequence of call for , background check, Q&A session with the candidate(s), and selection by the members of the ccNSO according to the Guideline amended at the 21 May 2020 meeting and as proposed.
+The ccNSO Council adopts the timeline and sequence of call for nominations, background check, Q&A session with the candidate(s), and selection by the members of the ccNSO according to the Guideline amended at the 21 May 2020 meeting and as proposed.
 The Secretariat is requested to publish this resolution on the ccNSO website as soon as possible.
 This resolution becomes effective seven (7) days after publication.

 NomCom Related Matters